TiagoDiass/github-ui-clone/README.md

 </h1>

 <h4 align="center">
-  A functional clone of the user interface of the Github that can show the top 6 repositories of a user based on the stars amount of each repository, using the Github API.
+  A functional clone of the Github user interface that can show the top 6 repositories of a user based on the stars amount of each repository, using the Github API.
 </h4>

 <p align="center">